An estimated two million women in Britain suffer from endometriosis.

 Real-life endometriosis stories

 Alongside the high-profile sufferers, endometriosis is an issue that’s close to home for many British women.
-Below we’ve published a few of our user’s stories about coping with endometriosis
+Below we’ve published a few of our user’s stories.

 ‘I’ve always had heavy, painful periods.
 At 16, my GP put me on the pill and that helped.
 But about eight years ago, the pain returned with a vengeance.
 It felt like someone was sticking a knife into my stomach.
 My doctor referred me for tests.’